ericvicenti/leak/README.md

 * `--clean [do_clean]` - If set to `false`, no cleaning will be done
 * `--clean-remote [do_clean_remote]` - If set to `false`, nothing remote will be cleaned
 * `--npm-publish [do_npm_publish]` - If set to `false`, npm will not publish

-## Defaults / Config

-The default git remote is `origin` and the default HEAD branch is `master`

-Leak is not yet configurable.
-(But the source code is very simple, at least!)